-- 9. Where a matter arises at a meeting which affects - a. your own financial interest or well-being (and is not a Disclosable Pecuniary Interest set out in Table 1); or - b. a financial interest or well-being of a relative or close associate;
+- 9. Where a matter arises at a meeting which affects - (a) your own financial interest or well-being (and is not a Disclosable Pecuniary Interest set out in Table 1); or - (b) a financial interest or well-being of a relative or close associate;

+you must disclose the interest.
 In order to determine whether you can remain in the meeting after disclosing your interest the following test should be applied.

-- 10. Where a matter affects the financial interest or well-being: - a. to a greater extent than it affects the financial interests of the majority of inhabitants of the ward affected by the decision and; - b. a reasonable member of the public knowing all the facts would believe that it would affect your view of the wider public interest
+- 10. Where a matter affects the financial interest or well-being: - (a) to a greater extent than it affects the financial interests of the majority of inhabitants of the ward affected by the decision and; - (b) a reasonable member of the public knowing all the facts would believe that it would affect your view of the wider public interest,